ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     - Changed "key_proofs" to "key_proofs_supported".
     - Changed "assertions" to "assertions_supported".
     - Updated discovery and field names for subject formats.
-    - Add an appending to provide protocol rationale, compared to OAuth2.
+    - Add an appendix to provide protocol rationale, compared to OAuth2.

 - -04
     - Updated terminology.